Carbolemons/HexInverter/README.md

 # HexInverter

 A simple Hex Inverter!
 It takes a list of either raw bytes, or user input, and inverts them!
 It then outputs the inverted bytes to console, and a .dat file
+(This is mostly just me messing around with git, so it's a pretty simple project. if you can even call it a "project")

 ### Prerequisites